 For blocking invocations, i.e., the ones invoked with the \texttt{invoke()} call, the producer instance stays alive waiting for the response from the consumer, and may decide to re-invoke the consumer invocation if the previous invocation returns an error.
-For the non-blocking invocations, an \shortn{} transfer may fail if the producer instance is killed (e.g., due to exceeding the maximum invocation processing time) before the transmitted object.
-For example, the producer function returns success before the transfer is complete, which is followed by the instance shutdown.
+For the non-blocking invocations, a \shortn{} transfer may fail if the producer instance is killed (e.g., due to exceeding the maximum invocation processing time) before a consumer instance retrieves the transmitted object.
+For example, the producer function may return success before the transfer is complete, followed by the instance shutdown.
 However, in this case, the consumer function receives the corresponding error when executing \shortn{} \texttt{get()}.
 The invocation of the consumer can follow the at-least-once semantics approach.
-To guarantee the correct execution of the entire workflow, the consumer needs to re-invoke the workflow starting from the producer function.
+To guarantee the correct execution of the entire workflow, the consumer must re-invoke the workflow starting from the producer function.
 Hence, the user code in the consumer function should forward this error to the corresponding entity (i.e., the orchestrator or the driver function) that can re-invoke the producer with the same original arguments.
-For example, if AWS Step Functions orchestrator is used, the user can define a custom fallback function to handle a particular error code~\cite{aws:step-errors}.
+For example, with the AWS Step Functions orchestrator, the user can define a custom fallback function to handle particular errors~\cite{aws:step-errors}.

 As an alternative to offloading \shortn{} timeout error handling, providers may consider modifying their runtime (which is aware of the grace period before the instance shutdown) to back up the remaining non-retrieved objects to cloud storage transparently to the application code, by converting \shortn{} references into the provider's storage service keys.
 For example, when the cluster manager asks the producer instance to shut down (e.g., Knative instances have at least one minute to shut down~\cite{redhat:knative-scaling}), the instance can store remaining, non-consumed \shortn{} objects in the storage service before gracefully terminating.
 Unaware of the producer instance shutdown, the consumer instance can first attempt a regular \shortn{} retrieval followed by a retrieval from the storage service using the same key if the first retrieval returns an error.
 If an application repeatedly faces \shortn{} errors, the infrastructure can disable \shortn{} for these functions.

-To summarize, XDT is fully compliant with the existing at-most-once semantics of serverless function invocations and can be enhanced to at-least-once semantics using existing serverless infrastructure by introducing error handling in application logic.
+To summarize, \shortn{} is fully compliant with the existing at-most-once semantics of serverless function invocations and can be enhanced to at-least-once semantics using existing serverless infrastructure by introducing error handling in application logic.
 Alternatively, these errors can be handled by the runtime with minimal modifications.